alcl2000/PP1-Amy-Lewis/README.md

 Deployment of this project is done through GitHub pages, a cloud-based web hosting service, which will allow for changes to be made to the website post-deployment, in order to update menus and other details.
 The code is hosted through Github, allowing people to clone the project if desired.

 ## Credits
+### Technology used

+This projected was developed using HTML and CSS code only.

 ### Media
 - Royalty free baking video By Taryn Elliot [Sourced from Pexels](https://www.pexels.com/video/stirring-flour-and-condensed-milk-in-a-mixing-bowl-3325984/)
 - Royalty free pastry picture By Skyler Ewing [Sourced from Pexels](https://www.pexels.com/photo/freshly-baked-bread-with-cinnamon-9513725/)